My second Power BI Template App – Facebook Pages – Basic Analysis is out and available on Azure AppSource. In this article you can learn all about it.

-You can find the Template App on AppSource here.
-Click Get It Now to install the Template App and follow the steps in this video to explore the Dashboard and Report.
+To install the Template App, login to your PowerBI.com account and click this link.
+Follow the steps in this video to explore the Dashboard and Report.

 The report analyzes up to four Facebook pages by posts and shares.
 You will not be able to analyze Facebook comments, likes or other reactions with this template (To buy a solution that analyze comments, likes and reactions and apply sentiment analysis and extraction of key phrases go here).